athackst/deepracer_joy/README.md

 sudo jstest --normal /dev/input/js0
 ```

-> Note: You may need to update the permissions of your device to rw
+> Note: You may need to update the permissions of your device to read/write
 > `sudo chmod a+rw /dev/input/js0`

 ### Configure your joystick

-I've included an example configuration file that I use with my wired logitech gamepad.
+I've included an example configuration file that I use with my wired Logitech gamepad.

 [logitech_dual_action.yaml](config/logitech_dual_action.yaml)

-For the DeepRacer you need to both enable the control mode with the rosservice `/enable_state` and you will need to publish your commands to `/manual_drive`.
+For the DeepRacer you need to both enable the control mode with the `/enable_state` rosservice and you will need to publish your commands to `/manual_drive`.